Donate Now

 Our holistic approach to food insecurity takes a long term view of physical, mental and planetary health, all of which are benefited from a move towards a vegetarian diet.

-We deliver food via an entirely electric truck fleet to distribute produce and other vegetarian foods to Los Angeles County neighborhoods facing nutrition gaps.
+We use an entirely electric truck fleet to distribute produce and other vegetarian foods to underserved Los Angeles County neighborhoods facing nutrition gaps, and we compost all our food waste.

 Lindsay Chambers